tazkiaghfr/Simple-OpenAI-Chatbot/README.md

 **Current capabilities of this ChatBot!**

-Retrieves and displays relevant information regarding the car model requested by the user.
+Retrieves and displays relevant information regarding the car model requested by the user (based on provided custom data)

 **Planned improvements:**